adam-klica/CRM_/README.md

 PRIMARY KEY (`id`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci;

-4. Create new file at directory of project named: 'next.config.js'.
-File should be:
+4. Edit 'next.config.js' (provide all data from your end)

 module.exports = {
 env: {
-MYSQL_HOST: "host", // 127.0.0.1 is default
+MYSQL_HOST: "",
-MYSQL_PORT: "port", // 3306 is default
+MYSQL_PORT: "",
-MYSQL_DATABASE: "name of database you just created",
+MYSQL_DATABASE: "",
-MYSQL_USER: "", // root is default
+MYSQL_USER: "",
-MYSQL_PASSWORD: "password",
+MYSQL_PASSWORD: "",
 },
 };

-5. npm start and open: http://localhost:3000/add-user.
-Add new user, and if everyhing goes well, you should have client in your database.
+5. npm run dev and open: http://localhost:3000/add-user.
+Add new user, and if everyhing goes well, you should have client in your database and client will receive email to resset password.

-6. Change role from 'client' to 'admin' in order to have functions to create new users and see their projects
+6. Change role from 'client' to 'admin' in order to have functions to create new users and see their projects(mySQL)

 7. Edit add-user.js file to block other users from accesing (uncomment and delete few lines)